 NHS Argyll & Clyde ceased to exist at 1st April 2006.
 NHS Greater Glasgow & Clyde and NHS Highland board areas were revised to include Argyll & Clyde.
 Data is shown for these new boards from 2007, and for the previous years by mapping Argyll & Clyde data to include with Greater Glasgow and Highland data.

-The Scottish Health Service Costs publication (known as the Costs Book) also contains data on average staffed beds by hospital for 2012/13 - Costs Reference Information (in the Hospital Profiles section).
+The Scottish Health Service Costs publication (known as the Costs Book) also contains data on average staffed beds by hospital - Costs Reference Information (in the Hospital Profiles section)

 Caution should be taken when comparing Scottish beds data with information from the rest of the UK as there are likely to be key differences in analysis methodologies and data collection processes.
 The Office of National Statistics United Kingdom Health Statistics 2010 publication provides a single point of reference for the comparison of key figures between the four constituent countries of the UK.
 Hospital bed statistics can be found within chapter 8.
 Whilst the four UK countries worked collaboratively to maximise the comparability of the figures, it is important to note that differences between the countries remain in the way that data measures are collected and classified, and because of differences between countries in the organisation of health and social services.
 The report includes the details of these differences where relevant.